 - Automotive responses to client queries, including chat and email.

 - Understanding customer intent and sentiment to provide better support adhering to all KPIs and metrics of your support center.

 - Personalized promotion and product creation based on customer behavior analysis.

-Text annotation does not cease to be the cherry on top all across the most complicated annotation projects.
-With the variety of types and nascent use cases, text annotation gives models the ability to read, comprehend and act upon the introduced information much like humans do.
-Are you also considering text annotation for your CV pipeline?
-Don’t hesitate to reach out if you need more information or further assistance at any point throughout your pipeline.
+Text annotation does not cease to be the cherry on top across the most complicated data annotation projects.
+However, with the variety of types and nascent use cases topped with accurate training data, text annotation gives models the ability to read, comprehend and act upon the introduced information much like humans do.
+Are you also considering text annotation for your computer vision pipeline?
+Don't hesitate to reach out if you need more information or further assistance at any point throughout your pipeline.